davenquinn/xenoliths/paper/text/chapters/03-results.md

 plagioclase lathes.
 Though dominantly black, it is mottled with slightly greenish grey color domains at ~500 mm scale, which likely correspond to different levels of alteration.
-These domains are cross-cut by elongate narrow (~1 mm) flow shear bands of finer-grained material with fewer vesicles and phenocrysts.
+These domains are cross-cut by elongate narrow (~1 mm) flow shear bands of finer-grained material with few vesicles and phenocrysts.

 Samples CK-D1 and CK-D2 are dominated
 by dunite and peridotite fragments up to 2 cm in diameter.
 The